-- Delegated authority applies only in those cases where the fiduciary obligation is within 110% of the prior Board of Visitors approval. - Settlement of disputes, protests, and appeals with appropriate consultation with University Counsel and the Office of Property & Liability Risk Management.
+The delegated authorities contained herein apply only in those cases where the fiduciary obligation is within 110% of the prior Board of Visitors approval.

+You are hereby appointed the individual to settle disputes, protests, and appeals as defined in the University of Virginia and Medical Center Procurement Guidelines for all construction and construction-related professional services with appropriate consultation with the University General Counsel's Office and the Office of Risk Management.